polterguy/polterguy.github.io/_posts/2022-02-23-running-google-on-12-buck-per-month.md

 would equal to roughly 5 full time senior software developers in Cyprus where I live.
 This implies that my former employer spent 30% of his total IT budget on _"cloud infrastructure"_.

+> 30% of your IT budget on iron is NOT cheap!

 Ignoring whether or not the above is justifiable or not, these servers are using energy, and energy is a finite resource, and reducing our energy footprint is important as a specie for reasons that should be obvious to most having either read any science the last 50 years, and/or paid an electricity bill